Do eye exercises improve vision?

 Typically, these programs — which claim to reduce or eliminate your need for glasses and contacts — produce no significant or lasting improvement in your vision.
 And they could affect your safety if you stop wearing corrective lenses because you think eye exercises improved your eyesight.

 History of eye exercises

-Eye exercises to improve vision have been around since the 1920s, when maverick ophthalmologist William Horatio Bates, MD, created a program of eye exercises that became known as the Bates Method.
+Eye exercises to improve vision have been around since the 1920s, when American physician William Horatio Bates, MD, created a program of eye exercises that became known as the Bates Method.

 The Bates Method has never been proven effective in providing significant or lasting vision improvement.
 Also, some activities recommended by Bates — including "sunning" (exposing your eyes to direct sunlight) and "palming" (covering your closed eyes with the palms of your hands) could potentially be damaging to your eyes.

 For example, exposing your eyes to direct sunlight frequently — even with your eyes closed, as recommended by Bates — increases your risk of eyelid sun damage and skin cancers of the eyelid, which account for 5% to 10% of all skin cancers, according to the Skin Cancer Foundation.